-Suppose you have dandruff.
-And, loads of it.
-The first and the foremost signal of dandruff is those unsightly white dry flakes that are everywhere from your scalp to your shoulders.
-Unfortunately, those white flakes aren’t the only good ol’ sign of dandruff.
-An itchy scalp, hair fall and overall hair dryness can also be attributed to it.
+Suppose you have dandruff and loads of it.
+The first and the foremost signal of dandruff are those unsightly white dry flakes.
+Unfortunately, those white flakes aren’t the only good old sign of dandruff.
+An itchy scalp, hair fall, and overall hair dryness can also attribute to it.

 However, in some cases, dandruff isn’t the root problem after all.
 What you may just be experiencing is common scalp conditions similar to dandruff, solutions to which need or need be associated with the latter at all.
 To differentiate between dandruff and other conditions, read on:

-The plain old dry scalp is often mistaken as the first sign of dandruff.
-However, did you know, some of the products you might be using on your hair could very well be attributed to drying the scalp?
-Cheap-quality shampoos and lack of hair care regimen can strip your hair and scalp off its natural moisture, thereby, leading to a dry scalp.
+The plain old dry scalp often gets mistaken as the first sign of dandruff.
+However, did you know, some of the products you might be using on your hair could very well attribute to drying the scalp?
+Cheap-quality shampoos and lack of hair care regimen can strip your hair and scalp of its natural moisture, thereby, leading to a dry scalp.
 Conclusion: false dandruff alarm.

-Do you ensure that you’ve rinsed your hair thoroughly after every styling product application, because if you don’t, the result could be similar to dandruff, yet not exactly it.
-Product leftover on your scalp and hair can lead to a kind of oilier, gummier buildup along with sticky films that may be mistaken for dandruff.
-This buildup tends to combine with scalp’s naturally produced sebum, thus, resulting in dandruff-like conditions.
-So, if you regularly use hair styling products, make sure that there’s no residue left on your scalp and hair.
+Do you ensure that you have rinsed your hair thoroughly after every styling product application?
+Because if not, the result could be similar to dandruff, yet not exactly it.
+Product leftover on your scalp and hair can lead to a kind of oilier, gummier build-up along with sticky films that may be mistaken for dandruff.
+This build-up tends to combine with the naturally produced sebum by the scalp, thus, resulting in dandruff-like conditions.
+So, if you regularly use hair styling products, make sure that there is no residue left on your scalp and hair.

 There you go!
-If you’re well aware of “what is dandruff” and have long been fighting it, it’s common to get confused.
-But, that’s where you need to dig a little deeper and consider the afore-mentioned conditions that may look like dandruff but are something else entirely.
+If you are well aware of dandruff and its causes and have long been fighting it, it is common to get confused.
+But, that is where you need to dig a little deeper and consider the afore-mentioned conditions that may look like dandruff but are something else entirely.